 The Carroll County Bureau of Permits & Inspections provides permitting and inspections to ensure that solar panels are safe for use.
 These include electrical, building, and possibly plumbing permits.
-The staff works with applicants to facilitate a quick review process, usually within 5-7 business days if the application is complete, accurate, and code-compliant.
-A checklist of required information, as well as fee schedules and contact information, are available on the Bureau's webpage at http://ccgovernment.carr.org/ccg/permits/Solar.aspx.
+The staff works with applicants to facilitate a quick review process, usually within 5-7 business days if the application is complete, accurate, and code compliant.
+A checklist of required information, as well as fee schedules and contact information, are available on the Bureau's webpage.